caqtdm/caqtdm/docs/source/caQtDM_Manual.rst

 |                 | replaced by the value of this process variable.   |
 +-----------------+---------------------------------------------------+

+.. _color-mode:

 .. rubric:: Color Mode
-   :name: color-mode

-|

 +--------+------------------------------------------------------------+
 | static | Show the object in its normal colors.                      |